 Overview

-You will explore a wide range of aspects of death and dying in contemporary Australia in this discovery topic.
-The death and dying topic considers medical knowledge alongside broader socio-cultural and religious contexts, to bridge the gap between our healthcare and deathcare systems.
-You will develop compassion and understanding for the diversity of human responses to death.
-The topic of death and dying will provide a sound foundation for those particularly interested in pursuing patient and compassion centred healthcare.
+This topics explores diverse issues surrounding death and dying in contemproary Australia.
+Students consider medical knowledge alongside broader socio-cultural and religious contexts, to bridge the gap between our healthcare and deathcare systems.
+Students will develop compassion and understanding for the diversity of human responses to death, from end-of-life through to funerals and bereavement.
+The topic of death and dying is ideally suited for students interested in patient-centred and compassionate healthcare, but will provide a solid foundation for all specialities.

 Please note minimum quotas apply to this topic